A

 clans and tribes.

-A natural human tribe consists
+A natural human tribe consists of 5-7 bands

 (extended families of brothers and sisters, their children and elders).